 - The specific examples mentioned just above are shown in "Azati Prime," perfectly demonstrating just how bleak things have become for our heroes in their search for the Xindi superweapon.

 - Most of "Strange New World" is creepy, but the worst is when they beam up Crewman Novakovich during a storm and he materializes with sticks and debris embedded in his face and body.

-- The aliens/Elachi in "Silent Enemy".
-They come out of nowhere, say nothing and are extremely unpredictable in how they act.
-They're also shown to be capable of effortlessly crippling and toying with the Enterprise.
-When they actually board the Enterprise, we get to see them...
+- The Starfish Aliens in "Silent Enemy", pictured above.
+They come out of nowhere, say nothing, and are extremely unpredictable in how they act.
+They're also shown to be capable of effortlessly crippling and toying with Enterprise.
+When they actually board Enterprise, we get to see them...
 And you'll wish you hadn't.
 One shudders to think what would've happened if they had managed to capture the Enterprise crew...Expanded Universe

 - "Singularity" seems like a "Naked Time"-ish episode, where everyone is obsessed with tiny tasks and becomes extremely agitated.
 T'Pol is unaffected, so she goes to check if Phlox is also all right.
 He isn't.
 He has become so obsessed with Mayweather's headache that he's going to vivisect his brain, seeming identical to the Mirror Universe Phlox, and threatens to kill T'Pol for getting in the way of his experiments.

 - In "Doctor's Orders," Phlox experiences hallucinations whilst he and T'Pol are the only members of the crew awake for a trip through radiation that is dangerous to humans.
 At the end, it's revealed that Phlox was hallucinating T'Pol as well.
 She was really sleeping along with the rest of the crew.